korningf/arch-ops/dev-ops.md

 A large part of application development, configuration management, build and development operations

-consists in the art of specifying, resolviong, and including these additional transitive dependencies.
+consists in the art of specifying, resolving, and including these additional transitive dependencies.

 In the modern toolchains, this is the role of the build dependecy resolver and package manager.